NatnaelB7/Ambient_Book_Shopping/README.md

 ## Repository Organization

-In this repository, you'll find the ontology file named "Ambient_Book_Shopping_Ontology.Owl," along with the README.md file.
+In this repository, you'll find the ontology file named "Ambient_Book_Shopping_Project.rdf," along with the README.md file.
 To utilize the ontology, simply open it with Protègè 5.5.

 ## Project Overview